-In addition to the reports listed above, the Convening UN Organization will submit to the Fund Management Unit a short mid-year (as of 30 June) update on implementation progress, using the template provided in annex (Annex G).
-These updates will be submitted by 15 August.
+In addition to the reports listed above, the Convening Agent will submit to the FMU a short mid-year (as of 30 June) update on implementation progress, using the template provided in annex (see separate Annex C).
+These updates will cover the period up to June, and will be submitted by 15 August.
 They will be brief (maximum one page of narrative) and will simply consist of the following:

-- Update on milestones reached and key achievements to date; - Update on budget commitments at outcome level; and, - Flagging of any significant challenge or problems faced
+- Update on milestones reached and key achievements to date; - Update on budget commitments at outcome level; and, - Flagging of any significant challenge or problems faced.